sayari-analytics/sayari-go/docs/go_sdk.md

 # Setup
 ## Prerequisites
-The only thing you need to start using this SDK are your Client_ID and Client_Secret provided to you by Sayari.
+The only thing you need to start using this SDK are your Client_ID and Client_Secret provided to you by Sayari. (@Aleks to add info about getting these creds)

 ## Installation
 To install this SDK, simply run `go get "github.com/sayari-analytics/sayari-go/..."`